 The Bundesbank’s activities focus on training senior employees from other central banks and project consultation.
 The objective of this cooperation is to transfer knowledge and promote staff potential at the partner central banks.
 In doing so, the Bundesbank contributes to the stability of market economy structures and the global financial system.

 The scope of the Bundesbank's training and advisory activities is wide-ranging and is tailored to the demand of the partner central banks.
 In terms of content, technical central bank cooperation covers the entire economic, operational and legal area of modern central banking business issues, as well as all issues relating to banking supervision.
 Firstly, the Bundesbank offers international central banking courses on certain central bank-related issues in Germany.
 Secondly, it also conducts a large number of bilateral activities.
 This may take the form of specialist courses in Germany, advisory services and specialist courses on-site in the partner countries, or video conferences depending on what is agreed with the partners to be most effective.

 The new EU member states and the current accession candidates are the Bundesbank's strategic partners as they make their way towards joining the euro area and the EU, respectively.
 The Bundesbank has therefore been involved, since 2004, in the EU-financed twinning projects which aim to bring the institutions in these countries up to EU standards.
 In addition, the Bundesbank participates in various projects coordinated by the ECB and financed by the EU, and in which other ESCB central banks are involved besides the Bundesbank itself.
-These projects, which are financed by third parties, are likewise coordinated at the Centre for Technical Central Bank Cooperation, and already make up one-third of its business.
+These projects, which are funded externally, are likewise coordinated at the Centre for Technical Central Bank Cooperation.